 Scrabble – This scrabble spelling is similar to using the letter tiles above to spell out words.
 However, if your students are able to, they can also then add the numbers together to see how much their word is worth.
 This is a great way to incorporate math and reading together!
 You can use normal scrabble pieces, but these are some giant scrabble pieces that my college found at JoAnn Fabrics one Summer.

-Hopefully you’ve got a whole new collection of ideas to try out with your students to make learning and practicing sight words a bit more engaging!
+Hopefully you’ve got a whole new collection of FREE sight word games and activities to try out with your students to make learning and practicing sight words a bit more engaging!

 Don’t forget to check out my other post here with more fun ways to practice sight words!